Ithirahad/StarMade-Guides/docs/00-getting-started/00-introduction.md

 ## The Universe at a Glance

 The universe is divided into [Sectors](../03-world/00-navigation.md#sectors) and [Systems](../03-world/00-navigation.md#systems).
-Pirates and other [NPC Factions](../07-multiplayer/00-factions.md) appear ad hoc across the galaxy map.
-Planets and [asteroids](../03-world/02-asteroids.md) gather around star systems, asteroid belts vary in resouces based on their distance from stars.
+Pirates and other [NPC Factions](../07-multiplayer/00-factions.md) appear across the galaxy map.
+Planets and [asteroids](../03-world/02-asteroids.md) gather around star systems, waiting to be discovered.

 ## Core Gameplay Loop